DAAR – Sandi Hilal and Alessandro Petti | Stateless Heritage

-Stateless Heritage sets out to challenge mainstream narratives of refugee experience, of humanitarian crises, victim-hood and suffering.
-In this exhibition, artist and architectural collective DAAR (Sandi Hilal and Alessandro Petti) propose exile as a radical perspective which can take us beyond the limitations of the nation state.
-Stateless Heritage also interrogates Western definitions of heritage.
+In Stateless Heritage artist and architectural collective DAAR – Sandi Hilal and Alessandro Petti – challenge mainstream narratives of refugee experience and of heritage.
+They propose exile as a radical perspective which can take us beyond the limitations of the nation state.

-DAAR (Sandi Hilal and Alessandro Petti) is an architectural collective that combines conceptual speculations and pragmatic spatial interventions, discourse and collective learning.
+DAAR – Sandi Hilal and Alessandro Petti – is an architectural collective that combines conceptual speculations and pragmatic spatial interventions, discourse and collective learning.
 The artistic research of Sandi Hilal and Alessandro Petti are situated between politics, architecture, art and pedagogy.
 In their practice art exhibitions are both sites of display and sites of action that spill over into other contexts: built architectural structures, the shaping of critical learning environments, interventions that challenge dominant collective narratives, the production of new political imaginations, the formation of civic spaces and the re-definition of concepts.
+Their book Refugee Heritage (2021) was published this year by Art and Theory.
 Read more about DAAR.